fauu/Kamite/README.md

 can be put into the [mpv config file][mpv-ref-config].

-In the former case, mpv will be only open for communication with Kamite when launched with the specified parameter.
+In the former case, mpv will only be open for communication with Kamite when launched with the specified parameter.
 In the latter—it will be open always.

 > For more on the communication mechanism used, see the [mpv reference for JSON IPC][mpv-ref-json-ipc].

-To run mpv with an external subtitle file, use the `--sub-file` launch parameter.
-It can be repeated for multiple files.
-To assign subtitles as *primary* (assumed by Kamite to be in Japanese) and *secondary* (assumed to be a translation), respectively, use the `--sid` and `--secondary-sid` mpv launch parameters.
-Which subtitle ids to specify can be glanced by pressing
+To run mpv with an external subtitle file, use the `--sub-file` launch parameter (it can be repeated for multiple subtitle files).
+To assign a given subtitle track as *primary* (assumed by Kamite to be the Japanese subtitles) and *secondary* (assumed to be the translations), respectively, use the `--sid` and `--secondary-sid` mpv launch parameters.
+Which subtitle IDs to specify can be glanced by pressing <kbd>F9</kbd> in mpv while the video file is opened and the subtitles loaded.

-<kbd>F9</kbd> in mpv while the video file is open.
+Note that subtitles hidden within mpv will still be recognized by Kamite.

 > See also: [mpv reference: Subtitle options][mpv-ref-sub-options].